-11. Government and Public Securities Issuers
+13. Government and Public Securities Issuers

-More than 35% of the Trust's property may be invested in Government and public securities issued or guaranteed by or on behalf of the Government of the United Kingdom, or Northern Ireland. the Scottish Administration, the Executive Committee of the Northern Ireland Assembly or the National Assembly of Wales, or by any local authority in the United Kingdom or in any other member state of the European Community or within the European Economic Area or by an international organisation of which the United Kingdom or another member State of the European Community or within the European Economic Area is a member or by any one of the following governments:
+More than 35% of the Trust's property may be invested in Government and public securities issued or guaranteed by or on behalf of the Government of the United Kingdom, or Northern Ireland. the Scottish Administration, the Executive Committee of the Northern Ireland Assembly or the National Assembly of Wales, or by the European Central Bank, the International Bank for Reconstruction and Development, the European Bank for Reconstruction and Development or the European Investment Bank or by any one of the following governments:

+Australia Germany Norway

+Austria Greece Poland

+Belgium Hungary Portugal

-Australia Germany Norway Austria Greece Poland Belgium Portugal Hungary Bulgaria Ireland Romania Canada Italy Spain Czech Republic Japan Sweden
+Bulgaria Ireland Romania

+Canada Italy Spain

+Czech Republic Japan Sweden

-Denmark Luxembourg Switzerland Finland Netherlands Turkey
+Denmark Luxembourg Switzerland

+Finland Netherlands Turkey

-France New Zealand United States of
+France New Zealand United States of America

-America

-12. Eligible Securities Markets
+14. Eligible Securities Markets